Some of the links in this post may be affiliate links.

 In addition, you will get more of the dreaded crispy brown tips.
 Some of the lower leaves will also turn ugly and drop off as well.

-If you have leaves that are yellow and dropping off, you are keeping it too wet.
+If you have leaves that are yellow and dropping off, you are potentially keeping it too wet.
 When you notice this happen, stick your finger in the soil and see if it is wet or dry in order to best diagnose the cause.

 So don’t let these plants completely dry out!
 To read more about crispy brown leaves in houseplants in general, be sure to read my blog post on why plant leaves turn brown and crispy.